ellucian-developer/integration-sdk-objects-doc/readme.md

 # Ellucian Ethos Integration SDK API Doc for the SDK Object Libraries

-API doc for both Java and CSharp SDK object libraries.
+Javadoc for the Java SDK object libraries.